Madmatt22790/halo_light_tutorial_part_1/tutorial2.md

 First we need to check how many should be lit up when we divide our minutes by 5.

-The first problem is that if we just do a simple division numbers which aren't divisible by 5 will end up being decimals which will not work for telling the strip which LED's to light up.
+The first problem is that if we just do a simple division, numbers which aren't divisible by 5 will end up being decimals which will not work for telling the strip which LED's to light up.

 So for this reason we are going to want to always round down our number after it has been divided so that it is always a whole number rather than a fraction.